-It’s the job of PR to convince influencers to partner with you and promote your product despite your lack of budget.
+It’s the job of PR to convince influencers to partner with you and promote your product.

 PR must answer these questions: How is your brand different, how can it stand out and make Influencers sit up and take notice?

-If you’re a right fit with their channel then the influencer will be open to partnerships.
-The are some great public relations examples here.
+If you’re a good fit with their channel then the influencer will be open to partnerships.
+There are some great public relations examples here.

-Blogging is a powerful PR tool that is used to tell the story of the company and build a strong brand personality.
+This is a powerful public relations tool that is used to tell the story of the company and build a strong brand personality.

-Blogs can be used to preview new products, share stories evidencing the company’s values in action or offer comment and opinion to position it as a market leader.
+Blogs can be used to preview new products, share stories evidencing the company’s values in action.
+They can also be used to offer comment and opinion to position a company as a market leader.

 Blogs are critical to SEO and building a strong digital presence for a brand.
 By targeting strategic keywords, blogs can drive traffic to websites and boost domain authority.

-Curating the company news, and segmenting by audience to ensure they only receive the content that is relevant to them, plays a significant part in PR work.
+Curating the company news, and segmenting by audience to ensure they only receive the content that is relevant to them, plays a significant part in public relations.

 The audience is warm and receptive to comms so this is where you can build trust and add real value to their experience of the brand.

-Speech writing also plays an important part in PR work.
-Speeches are needed to announce company news, expansions, launch new products and partnerships.
+Speech writing also plays an important part in public relations work.
+They are needed to announce company news, expansions, launch new products and partnerships.